Classification: Antifolate Antineoplastic Agent

 How to Take Pemetrexed

-Pemetrexed is given by intravenous (IV) infusion.
-It is typically given once every 21 days.
+Pemetrexed is given by intravenous (IV, into a vein) infusion.
 The dose is based on the patient’s height and weight.
 A steroid medication is often given before pemetrexed to decrease skin rash.
-Folic acid supplementation of 400 mcg to 1000 mcg should be given for at least 5 out of 7 days prior to the first dose of pemetrexed, throughout treatment and for three weeks after the last dose is given.
-An injection of vitamin B12 should be given before the first dose of pemetrexed, and then about every 9 weeks during treatment.
+Folic acid supplementation and an injection of B12 may be given along with pemetrexed.
 These vitamin supplementations should decrease the side effects you experience.
-Speak with your provider concerning the specific dosing of steroids, folic acid and B12 and timing of these medications.
+Speak with your provider concerning the specific dosing of steroids, folic acid, and B12 and the timing of these medications.

 Possible Side Effects of Pemetrexed